 - A. Publications (in assessing the level of achievement attained, reviewers should take into account the reputation and impact of journals, whether the work is refereed or not, and whether or not the work represents work that was invited based on the reputation of the faculty member)

 - Refereed journal articles

 - Books

 - Book chapters

 - Clinical and case reports

 - Invited reviews

 - Non-refereed journal articles

+- Peer-reviewed materials accepted for inclusion in MedEdPortal

-- B. Presentations
+B. Presentations

-- Invited talks at scientific and professional meetings

-- Non-invited talks

-- Seminars given

-- Sessions chaired at national or international meetings
+- National or regional level peer training events for clinical practice - Invited talks at scientific and professional meetings - Non-invited talks - Seminars given - Sessions chaired at national or international meetings

+C. Grants

-- C. Grants - Applications submitted, approved, and/or funded, and grant renewals - D. Development and supervision of student research projects - Medical student research projects - Resident research projects - Membership on dissertation committees, oral examination committees - E. Attendance at and participation in professional and scientific meetings - F. Evidence of the "scholarship of clinical practice" using objective criteria from published literature or Unit criteria from peer-aspirant institutions
+- Applications submitted, approved, and/or funded, and grant renewals - D. Development and supervision of student research projects - Medical student research projects - Resident research projects - Research projects for medical specialty fellows - Membership on dissertation committees, oral examination committees - E. Attendance at and participation in professional and scientific meetings - F. Evidence of the "scholarship of clinical practice" using objective criteria from published literature or Unit criteria from peer or peer-aspirant medical or health care institutions